earth-system-radiation/rte-rrtmgp/README.md

 # RTE+RRTMGP

 This is the repository for RTE+RRTMGP, a set of codes for computing radiative fluxes in planetary atmospheres.
-RTE+RRTMGP is described in a [paper](https://doi.org/10.1029/2019MS001621) in [Journal of Advances in Modeling Earth Systems](http://james.agu.org).
+The inital implementation of RTE+RRTMGP is described in a [paper](https://doi.org/10.1029/2019MS001621) in Journal of Advances in Modeling Earth Systems.

+RTE computes fluxes given spectrally-resolved optical descriptions and source functions and provides infrastructure for specifiying such problems.
+Fluxes are normally summarized or reduced via a user extensible class.

 RRTMGP uses a correlated _k_-distribution to provide an optical description (absorption and possibly Rayleigh optical depth) of the gaseous atmosphere, along with the relevant source functions, on a pre-determined spectral grid given temperatures, pressures, and gas concentration.
 The k-distribution currently distributed with this package is applicable to the Earth's atmosphere under present-day, pre-industrial, and 4xCO2 conditions.

-RTE computes fluxes given spectrally-resolved optical descriptions and source functions.
-The fluxes are normally summarized or reduced via a user extensible class.
+RTE and RRTMGP have re-implemented in \[Julia\](https://github.com/CliMA/RRTMGP.jl, [JAX](https://github.com/climate-analytics-lab/jax-rrtmgp), and [C++/Kokkos](https://github.com/E3SM-Project/E3SM/tree/master/components/eamxx/src/physics/rrtmgp).

 ## Building the libraries, examples, and unit-testing codes.